The Best Supplements for Immune Support

 - Bone broth: This is a rich source of collagen, which helps keep your connective tissue strong—including the connective tissue found in your digestive system.
 Try this easy bone broth recipe next time you need something savory and sippable (or the base for a delicious soup).

-- Bulletproof InnerFuel Prebiotic: InnerFuel Prebiotic is a go-to part of our immune support checklist because it contains a natural immune-booster (Larch Arabinogalactan) and ingredients to support healthy digestion.
+- InnerFuel Prebiotic: This supplement is a go-to part of our immune support checklist because it contains a natural immune-booster (Larch Arabinogalactan) and ingredients to support healthy digestion.
 It mixes nicely with coffee, smoothies and your favorite beverages.

 - Fermented foods: Kimchi, sauerkraut and other fermented foods are great for overall health because they’re a reliable way to get probiotic bacteria in your diet.
 This Gut-Friendly Mango, Orange and Vanilla Slushie features two sources of probiotics: coconut water kefir and Bulletproof Gut Health Collagen Protein.
-Plus, slushie!
+And hey, it’s a slushie!

 - Antioxidant-rich foods: Antioxidants help your body fight free radicals caused by oxidative stress and inflammation.
 Studies show that anti-inflammatory polyphenols (plant compounds with antioxidant properties) may help support the balance of beneficial bacteria in your gut.
-Another reason to enjoy antioxidant-rich foods like berries and dark chocolate, along with your morning coffee or tea?
+Another reason to enjoy antioxidant-rich foods like berries, dark chocolate and coffee?
 Hey, you don’t have to tell us twice.

 Vitamin, mineral and antioxidant supplements for immune support